JABAN111/soa/Readme.md

-## Лабораторная работа по СОА
+## Laboratory work for SOA

-todo добавить задания
+todo add task

-# Инструкция по деплою wildfly && и payara для spring boot + spring boot можно найти тут
+# Instruction for deployment wildfly && payara for spring boot + spring boot you can find there
 [devenv](./devenv/Readme.md)